-The Nikon D7500 came out just April this year.
+The Nikon D7500 came out just in April 2017.
 It is a fresh model from Nikon, a midrange APS-C (23.5 x 15.7 mm) DSLR that gets compared a lot with its predecessors, the Nikon D7200 and the Nikon D500.
 The Nikon D7500 comes packed with features targeted toward the practical fast action photographer.

 There are a few differences that have so far left quite a lot of Nikon D7000 series fans disappointed, though.
 For example, the D7500 has no second memory card slot and no “Ai” indexing tab.
 If you have not been working with DSLRs for a long time, take note that this means the D7500 is restricted in terms of compatibility with old Nikon lenses with manual focus, which is something a lot of photographers have come to love about the D7000s.